harrisonmiller13/pandas-pipeline/README.md

 Next we begin to make the pipeline

+Functions were made to classify a house by size according to number of rooms and price

 At this point, we can look back and see what our pipeline does to the DataFrame right from the beginning, -drops a specific column